A to Z Index

 Dion Boucicault Robert Williams Buchanan Bartley Campbell AR Cazauran C Haddon Chambers Adolphe D'Ennery Edgar Fawcett WS Gilbert William Gillette Sydney Grundy James A. Herne Bronson Howard William Dean Howells Charles H. Hoyt Henry Arthur Jones Steele MacKaye Brander Matthews Peter Robertson Victorien Sardou Clinton Stuart Augustus Thomas Denman Thompson Oscar Wilde Charles Young

-Of the 80 plus plays we know EJ Phillips performed in over 40 were by English dramatists, just over 20 were originally French dramas, and less than 15 seem to have been by American playwrights -- though my list is not complete.
+Of the 90 plus plays we know EJ Phillips performed in 70 were by British dramatists, 22 were originally French dramas, and 15 seem to have been by American playwrights -- though my list is not complete.
 I don't think I've got all the French originals of plays adapted by others for the English stage.

-Auguste Anicet Bourgeois 1806-1870 French dramatist http://en.wikipedia.org/wiki/Auguste_Anicet-Bourgeois Prison for Life Union Square Theatre 1885
+Auguste Anicet Bourgeois 1806-1870 French dramatist http://en.wikipedia.org/wiki/Auguste_Anicet-Bourgeois Prisoner for Life Union Square Theatre 1885

 Elliott Barnes Artist's daughter Union Square Theatre 1886.